Ertugrulbal/SpringBoot-React-TodoApplication/README.md

 # ToDoList App

 ### Overview
 Todo list application that can create, read, update, delete, and mark completed.
 This application also implement filtering and pagination.
 Front end is developed using react and backend is developed using spring boot.
-Also we used databse connection with PostgreSQL.
+Also we used PostgreSQL for database connectşon and we used jwt token for Login processes.

 ### How to Run Application